The Bristol Cats Study

 ‘Bristol Cats’ aims to be the cat-equivalent of the ‘Children of the 90’s’ study that is run by colleagues at the University of Bristol.
 (The ‘Children of the 90’s’ study has collected information relating to children born in the Bristol region in the early 1990’s.
 The results of this study have identified ways to help prevent many important conditions, such as cot death).

-Recruitment of new kittens closed on 31 December 2013, however the study will continue to follow the kittens and cats and analyse data from the cohort.
+Recruitment of new kittens has closed, however the study will continue to follow the kittens and cats and analyse data from the cohort.
 Approximately 2200 kittens have registered with the study since its launch in May 2010.

 Because we don’t know much about the causes of common behaviour patterns and diseases of cats.